nulisx/masochi.st/replit.md

 - All database tables are created automatically on server startup

 ## Recent Changes
+- 2025-11-02: Complete backend implementation and glowing neon redesign
+  - Set up complete backend with SQLite database and authentication
+  - Created default owner account (username: r) with hashed password
+  - Implemented password hashing with bcrypt (12 rounds)
+  - Added email hashing with SHA-256 for privacy
+  - Complete JWT authentication system with 7-day tokens
+  - Full API endpoints for auth, invites, profiles, and links
+  - Redesigned all 4 CSS files with glowing neon aesthetic
+  - Pure black background (#000000) with white and pink accents
+  - Pink glow effects matching logo design (#ec4899)
+  - Removed all comments from code as requested
+  - Fixed JavaScript errors in index.html
+  - All files working with zero critical errors

 - 2025-11-02: Fixed deployment and server configuration
   - Created package.json with Express dependency
   - Created server.js for serving static files on port 5000